 Continue monitoring stored grain weekly until both grain moisture and temperature have stabilised.
-Store pests can multiply rapidly in heated grain making early detection the best way to prevent rising populations and grain spoilage.
+Store pests can multiply rapidly in heated grain.
+Early detection of increases in temperature is the best way to prevent rising pest populations and grain spoilage.

-Slugs that were visible in crops throughout the year or at baiting post harvest will have given an indication of slug numbers.
+Slugs that were visible in crops throughout the year or at baiting post harvest will have provided an indication of the potential for slug damage.
 The highest risk to emerging crops is in fields with high slug numbers and where seedbeds are cloddy, damp and seedling emergence is slow.
 Continue to monitor all winter crops until plants are beyond the vulnerable seedling stage.
-If using metaldehyde slug pellets follow the metaldehyde stewardship guidelines.
-More details of treatment options are available on the DAERA website following the links to crops and horticulture, combinable crops and slug control.

 Aphid monitoring and virus control

-Controlling virus carrying aphids is crucial to eliminating the cereal virus risk.
-After emergence, crops are still at risk from winged migrations of aphids throughout the autumn.
+Controlling virus carrying aphids is key to minimising the cereal virus risk.
+Crops are still at risk post emergence from migration of winged aphids throughout the autumn.
 These migrations are monitored by AFBI and populations are posted weekly at www.afbini.gov.uk/publications/cereal-aphids-weekly-results, along with a risk forecast and advice on threshold aphid numbers above which an aphicide application can be justified.

-With potato harvest ongoing keep an eye on mechanical damage to tubers.
-Damage occurs at any drop from harvesters into boxes or trailers.
-Bruising is often caused by insufficient soil on the web or excess agitation.
-Exposed sharp edges or an incorrect share setup cause slicing and oversize tractor tyres running in the drill bottom or stacking overfilled boxes are the most common causes of crushing.
-Excessive damage often leads to increased problems in store and eventual down-grading of the produce.
-Early identification of damage is critical.
+With potato harvest ongoing, watch out for mechanical damage to tubers.
+Damage most frequently occurs at any drop from harvesters into boxes or trailers.
+Bruising is often the result of insufficient soil on the web or excess agitation.
+Exposed sharp edges or an incorrect share setup can cause slicing.
+Oversize tractor tyres running in the drill bottom or stacking overfilled boxes are two of the most common causes of crushing.
+Excessive damage often leads to increased problems in store and eventual down grading of produce, therefore early identification of damage is critical.
 To do this take a daily sample of the harvested crop, wash and inspect for damage.
-Hotboxing gives a quicker indication if damage, particularly bruising, has occurred.
-The entire harvesting team should be made aware of the importance of damage and bruise prevention, as they are often in the best position to identify any problem areas.
+Hot boxing gives a quicker indication if damage has occurred.
+Make everyone involved in harvesting aware of the importance of damage and bruise prevention.
+Often they are in the best position to identify problems and do something about reducing damage.